Shahzeb-Ali-Web-Developer/chatbot/README.md

-# Offline FAQ Chatbot
+# AI Chatbot

-This is a simple, offline FAQ chatbot that responds to predefined questions and answers using sentence similarity.
+This is a offline AI chatbot that responds to predefined questions and answers using sentence similarity.
 It’s implemented in Python and uses the `sentence-transformers` library to find the best answer match based on user input.

 ## Features